Trustroots/trustroots/docs/Adding-new-volunteer.md

 # Adding new volunteers to our systems

 Remember that starting volunteering is hard!
 Handhold folks as much as possible, and work on making them feel welcome and included.
 With experienced volunteers, be mindful of [impostor syndrome](https://en.wikipedia.org/wiki/Impostor_syndrome) they might feel.
-Konstant encouragement and celebration of jobs well done is important.
+Encouragement and celebration of jobs well done is important.

 ## Steps to take when adding new volunteers